RoboDK/Plug-In-Interface/PluginAppLoader/README.md

 * MenuName=Recorder - Name displayed in the main menu
 * MenuPriority=999 - Lower shows first compared to other apps
 * ToolbarArea=2 - Location in the toolbar, it can be: left (1), right (2), top (4), bottom (8) or default (-1)
-* ToolbarSizeRatio=2 - Size of the toolbar as a ratio compared to the default size (2.0 means twice the size of the default size)
+* ToolbarSizeRatio=2 - Size of the toolbar as a ratio with respect to the default size (2 means twice the size of the default size)
 * RunCommands=@Invalid() - String with commands to execute when the toolbar is loaded
 * Enabled=true - Set to false to disable this app (not show it)